-In this article, we’ll explore how ABM can help universities attract the right corporate sponsors, create compelling value propositions, and foster partnerships that go beyond mere funding.
+In this article, we’ll explore how ABM can help universities attract the right corporate sponsors, craft compelling value propositions, and develop partnerships that go beyond mere funding—ensuring they capitalise on the untapped potential of corporate philanthropy.

 What is Account-Based Marketing (ABM)?